-The CP&C Research Group brings together scholars interested in processes of cultural production and consumption: how cultural goods, practices and values are constructed, negotiated, contested and promoted by institutions, groups and individuals.
+The CP&C Research Group brings together scholars from a range of disciplines who are interested in processes of cultural production and consumption: how cultural goods, practices and values are constructed, negotiated, contested and promoted by institutions, groups and individuals.
 With an interest in studying production and consumption 'in the round,' CP&C research is multi-disciplinary and embraces a variety of methodologies.
 Central concerns include:

 - cultural producers and cultural intermediaries (e.g. in the fields of food and wine)

 - consumer media and spaces (e.g. lifestyle media; advertising; brands)

 - the production and consumption of value and cultural forms (e.g. authenticity; localness; new and obsolete media)

 Innovation through storytelling: Brewery SMEs and the production of added value through stories (2014/15)